 Apply for Weathertight assistance

-If you own a leaky home you have two means of assistance from us, the Weathertight Homes Resolution Service and the Financial Assistance Package.
+If you own a leaky home, you have options to resolve issues under the Weathertight Homes Resolution Services Act 2006.

 Disputes Tribunal and courts

 You can take a dispute to the Disputes Tribunal if your claim is for up to $15,000 (or $20,000 if both parties agree).

 If your claim is for more than you can claim through the Disputes Tribunal or you need to enforce the Disputes Tribunal’s decision, you can go to the District Court.
 Seek legal advice if you are pursuing this option.